PinoyFreeCoder/sql_tutorial/README.md

-# sql_tutorial
+# SQL Tutorial
-sql database for lesson materials
+sql database for lesson materials watch the full lessons on youtube https://youtu.be/_Uq246CMiHc